 This is why many companies have begun employing psychometric assessments as a tool to weed out candidates to be dropped and accept those fit to proceed to the next stage of the recruitment process.
 When used fittingly, cognitive and psychometric assessments hike the chances of success for new employees.

-Psychometric tests are designed to test two qualities of the applicants namely, their personality and work abilities.
+Psychometric tests are designed to test two qualities of the applicant, ie., their personality and work abilities.
 Personality tests are often carried out by using questionnaires while the ability is measured with tests like logical reasoning, numerical reasoning, mechanical reasoning, verbal reasoning, abstract reasoning, and others.

 Hence, here are 20 top companies that use psychometric assessments.
 Let us have a look at why and how they use them.

 One of the leading healthcare technology startups, Practo too uses psychometric tests other than just asking its candidates to solve real-time problems.
 Practo’s CEO and Co-founder, Shashank ND states that they as a team believe in hiring people who match the company’s culture and are passionate about its vision.

 It is one of America’s best multinational investment banking and financial services, which uses numerical reasoning psychometric tests.
 The numerical tests are known for the increase in the level of difficulty with succeeding questions and their logical reasoning, a nonverbal rather pictorial test, is known for being particularly challenging.
 The tests are only suitable for applicants who are into technology, operations, and HR job functions.